cfshi/coronavirus/MREB.app.md

 We will provide a link where participants (and others) can sign up to receive bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).

 __CS__ Is this what we plan to do?
-Will be a link to a planned research site on the consent form easier instead of having them sign up?
+Will be a link to a planned research site on the consent form easier?

 # 16.10.1 Describe: